-Account statements are generally mailed to Indian trust beneficiaries on a quarterly basis.
-These statements include account activity for the past quarter.
+Account statements are generally mailed to Indian trust beneficiaries quarterly.
+Statements include account activity for the past quarter.
 If you receive income from an oil or gas asset, you will also receive an explanation of payment that includes the payor's name and lease number, sales information, unit values, royalty information, and adjustments.

 Note: If you have an account with a very low balance, and it has had no activity for the last eighteen months, you will receive a statement once a year.